Don’t light bonfires this Christmas without notifying us – GNFS

 According to the GNFS, it will not tolerate the use of firecrackers this festive season.

-Chief Fire Officer for the Central Region, ACFO I John Amarlai Amartey, speaking to Class 91.3 FM's Central Regional Correspondent on Thursday, December 22, 2022, said: "The use and sale of firecrackers, popularly called knock outs, are still in force.
-We will not tolerate their use in any form anywhere during these celebrations.
+Chief Fire Officer for the Central Region, ACFO I John Amarlai Amartey, speaking to Class 91.3 FM’s Central Regional Correspondent, Nana Tawiah, on Thursday, 22 December 2022, said: “The use and sale of fire crackers popularly called knock outs is still in force.
+We will not tolerate the use of them in any form, anywhere during these celebrations.

-ACFO assured the public that the GNFS offices will be open 24 hours a day during the festive period.
+ACFO assured the public that the GNFS offices will be opened 24 hours during the festive period.

-He urged entertainment center owners to implement fire safety measures to ensure the safety of their customers.
+He called on owners of entertainment centres to put in place fire safety measures to ensure the safety of their customers.

 For office premises, the Central Regional Chief Fire Officer advised offices to hire security officers to guard their premises while they are away celebrating the season.

-"We want to advise them to make sure that they engage in the services of security men who will be there 24 hours a day to guard the premises.
+“We want to advise them to make sure that they engage in the services of security men who will be there 24 hours to guard the premises.

 “What we’re asking for is that when there are fire outbreaks, these security men will alert the fire service so we can quickly respond and deal with the incident and then also, it will guard them against arson.
 To protect their premises against arson,” ACFO I Amartey stated.

-He further cautioned vehicle owners to ensure their vehicles are properly fixed by well-trained individuals.
+He further cautioned vehicle owners to ensure their vehicles are properly fixed by persons who are well-trained.

 “We also want to advice owners of vehicles, where the vehicles are defective, they’re not in good condition, they shouldn’t just send it to any wayside garage owners, they should take them to properly qualified garage owners so that they will be able to repair them.